beego/beedoc/en-US/advantage/monitor.md

 	8. gc summary

-## Healthecheck
+## Healthcheck

-You need to manually register the healthecheck logic to see the status of the healthecheck from `http://localhost:8088/healthcheck`
+You need to manually register the healthcheck logic to see the status of the healthcheck from `http://localhost:8088/healthcheck`

 ## Tasks